datadope-io/safeguard-ansible/collection/oneidentity/safeguard/plugins/README.md

 * A client authentication certificate file (PEM format)
 * A client authentication private key (PEM format)
 * The TLS public certificate used to verify the SPP appliance
+* The type of credential to retrieve - password (default) or privatekey

 Given this information from an A2A registration, the Safeguard credential lookup plugin will be able to fetch the associated credential from SPP.